-Problems We Found In San Francisco's Drinking Water
+Problems We Found In San Francisco, California Drinking Water

-For Hydroviv’s San Francisco's water quality report, we aggregated water quality test data from San Francisco Water, Power & Sewer, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our Water Nerds have updated our water quality assessment for San Francisco drinking water.
+We used the most recent 2019 test data from San Francisco Water, Power & Sewer, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
 The custom water filters that we offer at Hydroviv are optimized with San Francisco's water quality in mind.

 Source Of San Francisco Drinking Water

 San Francisco source water originates from the Tuolmne River, and is stored in the Hetch Hecthy Reservoir.
 Water from the Hetch Hetchy is supplemented with water from local watersheds such as the Alameda, Peninsula, San Andreas, and Pilarcitos reservoirs.
 Emergency supplies include Lake Eleanor, Lake Cherry and tributaries of the Lower Cherry Aqueduct, Early Intake Reservoir and Tuolumne River.

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
 10% of samples analyzed for lead are 6 parts per billion in San Francisco drinking water.
 Though in compliance with federal regulations, EPA, CDC and American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.

 Chromium 6 In San Francisco Drinking Water